-- The radish preserves must be eaten at room temperature, otherwise they will be grainy with fat.
+The radish preserves must be eaten at room temperature, otherwise they will be grainy with fat.
 Leave them out for a while before eating like you would cheese, if they're not soft enough after 30 minutes, give them a stir and work them around a bit.

 	- Don't skimp on squeezing out the water after salting the radishes, you don't want extra moisture in there.

 	- I recommend some sort of onion-y character like garlic, onion, or in the case of this recipe, ramps for this.
 Using ginger as a substitute was not nearly as good.

-- Spread on toast or a sandwich (personal favorite)
+	- Spread on toast or a sandwich as a stinky condiment (personal favorite)

 	- On crackers